jgbreault/tourny/README.md

 ## Sub-Package 3 (visualization) Module 1 (tournament)

+Holds functions related to visualizing a single Tournament outcome.
+Also contains helper functions for setting up visualizations.

 1. treeTournament

     Plots a completed tournament in the form of a tree.
 It shows the pairing for all rounds and the results for all matches.